wp-plugins/paypalpro-woocommerce-addon/readme.txt

 14. Single checkbox to put it in Authorize or Authorize & Capture.
 15. This plugin Support to accept card types with dynamic card logo at checkout.
 16. This plugin does support Refunds in woocommmerce interface
-17. This plugin does support Capture in woocommmerce interface
+17. This plugin does support Capture in woocommmerce interface **BUT** it will only cature the initially authorized amount if your order total increases somehow its going to fail.
 18. The Transaction details array returned from gateway are added to post meta of wordpress

 == Screenshots ==